Callisto (moon): Surface features

 The largest impact features on Callisto's surface are multi-ring basins.
-Two are enormous.
 Valhalla is the largest, with a bright central region 600 km in diameter, and rings extending as far as 1,800 km from the center (see figure).
 The second largest is Asgard, measuring about 1,600 km in diameter.
 Multi-ring structures probably originated as a result of a post-impact concentric fracturing of the lithosphere lying on a layer of soft or liquid material, possibly an ocean.
 The catenae—for example Gomul Catena—are long chains of impact craters lined up in straight lines across the surface.
 They were probably created by objects that were tidally disrupted as they passed close to Jupiter prior to the impact on Callisto, or by very oblique impacts.
 A historical example of a disruption was Comet Shoemaker–Levy 9.

 As mentioned above, small patches of pure water ice with an albedo as high as 80% are found on the surface of Callisto, surrounded by much darker material.
 High-resolution Galileo images showed the bright patches to be predominately located on elevated surface features: crater rims, scarps, ridges and knobs.
 They are likely to be thin water frost deposits.
 Dark material usually lies in the lowlands surrounding and mantling bright features and appears to be smooth.
 It often forms patches up to 5 km across within the crater floors and in the intercrater depressions.